CERTCC/Vultron/docs/howto/process_implementation.md

 Integrating the MPCVD protocol into everyday MPCVD operations requires each Participant to consider how their business processes interact with the individual [RM](/topics/process_models/rm/), [EM](/topics/process_models/em/), and [CS](/topics/process_models/cs/), process models, respectively.
-In this section, we offer some thoughts on where such integration might begin.
+Here we offer some thoughts on where such integration might begin.

 ## RM Implementation Notes